Raserber/Suivi-de-posture/README.md

 ## Usage

 1. Launch the application.
-3. Select the sensors to be used in the interface. *(8, 4, 2 for the endpoint on raserber.fr)*
+3. Select the sensors to be used in the interface. *(8, 4, 1 for the endpoint 🚧🚧)*
 4. View the 3D mannequin's posture in real time.

 > The square at top left is a button opening a configuration menu.